Down has become the new up

 One final point, consider the proximity of neighboring properties and the liability of the owner under statute Law.
 The Party Wall Act makes the owner liable for any damage caused to an adjoining owner and any adjoining occupier as a result of the works being undertaken.

-With a Lark contract works insurance policy, you will have complete peace of mind, knowing that you have done everything possible to ensure that you have sourced the best possible cover to support your renovation project.
-Our dedicated Contract Works team will be happy to help with any enquiries.
+With Renovation Plan you will have complete peace of mind, knowing that you have done everything possible to ensure that you have sourced the best possible cover to support your renovation project.